Who is Befriending For?

 If you want to discuss any of this with someone before making a referral, please do not hesitate to call us on 0113 305 5800, or contact Making Space on 0113 276 1421.

 How can I volunteer to be a Befriender?

 The Befriending Service is entirely dependent upon the contribution of our volunteers, so we always appreciate it when people want to get involved.
 We provide training for the role, and cover costs for travel and activities.
 Volunteers get involved for a variety of reasons, both personal and professional – many people want to “give something back”, and many students find that Befriending can be very useful experience for a career in mental health.

-Leeds Mind are currently recruiting new volunteers.
+Unfortunately Leeds Mind are not currently looking to recruit new volunteers.

 More ways to meet people…

 Leeds Mind also offer a variety social groups.
 Please click to find out more….